Do you love prime rib, but don’t know a lot about it?

 Let it rest for about 30 minutes after cooking so the flavorful juices can redistribute.
 Carve and enjoy!

-Now that you know more about prime rib and prime rib location on cow, go ahead and cook some prime rib for your next smoker session!
+Now that you know more about prime rib and its location on cows, go ahead and cook some prime rib for your next smoker session!

 When you cook prime rib, remember: it’s of excellent quality and full of delicious flavor.